ldrolez/free-midi-chords/README.md

 This collection is FREE and you can contribute to it using the issue tracker above.
 Please use the bug tracker if you find incorrect chords!

-All the files are licensed under the MIT license, and you can use in any project freely.
+All the MIDI files are licensed under the MIT license, and **you can them use in any musical project freely**.

  * More details in [my blog](https://drolez.com/blog/music/free-midi-chords-progressions.php)
  * Quick [Video demo](https://youtu.be/mNBI6uQXltY) with Ableton